📋 What you'll discover

 How far in advance should I book an RV rental?

-Book 2-4 weeks ahead for regular travel, 2-3 months ahead for peak season (June-August, holidays), and 3-6 months for major events or popular destinations.
+Book 2-4 weeks ahead for regular travel, 2-3 months ahead for peak season (June to August, holidays), and 3-6 months for major events or popular destinations.
 Last minute bookings are possible but offer limited selection and higher prices.

 Can I take a rental RV to national parks?